apache/cloudstack-documentation/source/adminguide/service_offerings.rst

       device.
 A **passthrough vGPU** can directly be assigned to a single guest VM.
       In this case, a physical GPU device is exclusively allotted to a single guest VM.

+   -  **Domain**: This is only visible When 'Public' is unchecked.
+When visible, this controls the domains which will be able to use this compute offering.
+A multi-selection list box will be displayed.
+One or more domains can be selected from this list box by holding down the control key and clicking on the desired domains.

+   -  **Zone**: This controls which zones a compute offering is available.
+'All zones' or only specific zones can be selected.
+One or more zones can be selected from this list box by holding down the control key and clicking on the desired zones.

 #.
 Click Add.